This post contains affiliate links.

 Red Onion

 Red onions are known for their sweet mild flavor.
 They are commonly put on burgers in many restaurants, are great on salads, sandwiches, soups, wraps, saute them for veggie fajitas, roast them with Mediterranean veggies, pretty much anything.
-If you use them in fajitas or other Mexican cuisine don’t forget to also use them in a healthy guacamole recipe.
 Red onions are also one of the most commonly pickled onions.
-If you haven’t tried this before, don’t be afraid to give pickling red onions at home a try.
+If you havenโ€™t tried this before, donโ€™t be afraid to give pickling red onions at home a try.

 Red Wing Onion

-Red Wing onions have an aesthetic deep red color and mild sweet flavor.
-Like red onions, they can be used in a variety of cooked recipes, but are great raw on salads or in sandwiches.
+Red Wing onions and firm onions that can grow to 3-4โ€ across.
+They have an aesthetic deep red color and slightly pungent yet sweet and spicy flavor.
+Like red onions, they can be used in a variety of cooked recipes, but their flavor makes them great raw on salads or in sandwiches.

 Shallot